Gracemade21/Mattermost_On_AWS/README.md

   # Secure MySQL and configure user/database
   mysql -u root <<-EOF
-  -- Set root password and use native authentication ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'StrongPasswordHere';
+  -- Set root password and use native authentication ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'password';

   -- Remove unnecessary users and test databases DELETE FROM mysql.user WHERE User='' OR (User='root' AND Host NOT IN ('localhost', '127.0.0.1', '::1'));